r2m2n8j/ExecutorConcept/Answers/SpringDataJpa.md

             1	            2
             2	            1

-- Alice enrolled in Java and Spring Boot
+- Anuj enrolled in Java and Spring Boot
-- Bob enrolled in Java only
+- Bittu enrolled in Java only

 - What if you forget mappedBy?